GARDENS GROWING HEALTHY COMMUNITIES

 Successfully revamped the garden at Davidson Middle School, San Rafael.
 We also raised money to build an outdoor educational kitchen, where we teach approximately fifty students per week about organic farming, solar cooking, seed-to-table preparation, and nutrition.

-Currently teaching our third year of nutrition educational cooking classes to Short Elementary.
+Currently teaching our fourth year of nutrition educational cooking classes to Short Elementary.

 Previously taught nutrition educational cooking classes at multiple San Rafael and Novato Elementary and Middle Schools.